 Cemetery, which contains some of the most elaborate statutary

 in East Texas.
 Of particular interest is a breathtaking statue of

 a grieving angel.
 The gothic revival chapel made of stone was dedicated

-in l904 by Pete and Betty Scott Youree in memory of their only son, William.
+in l904 by Pete and Betty Scott Youree in memory of their only son,

-at Scottsville is the plantation home of William Thomas Scott,
+Also at Scottsville is the plantation home of William Thomas Scott,

 who built the home in l840 after living for several years in a log

 From Scottsville, continue on 1998 until you reach the intersection

 Here, you'll find an honest-go-goodness general store of the kind

 found around the turn of the century.
 The T.C.
 Lindsey & Company

-in business since l847 and includes an enormous
+in business since l847 and includes an enormous antique collection,

-the scene of several movie and television productions.
+of several movie and television productions.
 Nearby is a new museum

 housing rare automobiles, jukeboxes, and other memorabilia.